obisidian2026a/alumni-pool/README.md

 # Alumni Pool

 ## Description
-Alumni Pool is a full-stack inventory and order management platform with a Next.js frontend and a NestJS backend API.
+Inventory-management is a full-stack inventory and order management platform with a Next.js frontend and a NestJS backend API.

 ## Live project link
 Frontend: [https://invenmt.vercel.app](https://invenmt.vercel.app)